yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

   -  **sysfw-image** - Builds the system firmware itb file, which is a single binary for the system firmware release along with the different board configs.
+  -  **linux-fitimage** - Sign and pack linux kernel and dtbs into FIT image required for booting HS devices.
   -  **jailhouse** - Builds the required kernel module, hypervisor firmware, jailhouse tools and cell configs.
 Applicable for only platforms with Hypervisor support enabled.